Twenty Questions (and Answers) About Cybis

 Why didn’t Cybis make sculptures of any “real people” other than Katharine Hepburn and Pope John Paul II?
 How did they choose their subject matter?

-Making representations of real people requires legal procedures and permissions that the studio wasn’t willing to undertake except in those two cases (I’m assuming that the Vatican did give permission for the Pope busts; not sure about Kate as Eleanor of Aquitaine.)
+Making representations of real people requires legal procedures and permissions that the studio wasn’t willing to undertake except in those two cases.
+I’m assuming that the Vatican did give permission for the Pope busts.
+The Katherine Hepburn piece was done at the request of AVCO Embassy Pictures, who owned the rights to any depiction of Miss Hepburn as Eleanor of Aquitaine; reportedly, Miss Hepburn was unaware of it until she was presented with one of the sculptures by the president of AVCO.

 Subject matter choice, ah well, thereby hangs a tale.
-While Marylin Chorlton ran the studio (1957-1977) many subject inspirations came from her, such as the Yankee Doodle Dandy profiled in the Nursery Rhymes post.
-But just as often they came from the sculptor/designers themselves who would toss ideas around for fun (“Hey, why don’t we do a…”) and then present them to Marylin either as an idea or a rough model.
+While Marylin Chorlton ran the studio (1957-1977) many subject inspirations came from her, as well as from various items that she found and brought into the studio to be adapted into porcelain.
+Inspiration also came from the sculptor/designers themselves who would create models and present them to Marylin.
 In those days the studio was a very collaborative place.
 But with the arrival of the “new management crew” to run the show after Marylin’s death, this all changed.
-By the mid-1980s the marketing department was dictating much of what the studio would produce, based on personal preference or on conversations with retailers as well as an eye to widening the profit margin.
+By the mid-1980s the marketing department was dictating much of what the studio would produce.
 This is why you often see such a marked difference in design and quality between the Golden Age (1960s and 1970s) pieces and the ones produced from the mid 1980s onward.

 Sometimes sellers say “no original box”; would the piece be worth more nowadays if it still had its box?
 What did the Cybis boxes look like?